Blog: Recent stories > Agriculture > Selling into China? Updates on China Trade Information

 When an enterprise enters into a contract that contains a clause for the pre-payment for purchases, the enterprise must register the contract with the relative Chinese government agency (SAFE) within 15 working days after the contract is signed.
 The enterprise also must register the foreign exchange repayment within 15 days before the remittance is issued.

-For all other non-pre-payment foreign exchange payments the enterprise must register the contract and the foreign exchange prepayment within 15 working days before the remittance is issued.
+For all other non-pre-payment foreign exchange payments, the enterprise must register the contract and the foreign exchange prepayment within 15 working days before the remittance is issued.

 Tariffs and non-tariff barriers